 Within Timely Migration, content is migrated from your source repository to TFS in logical units called sessions.
 A session defines what you want to migrate, options for how to migrate it, and state regarding what has been migrated or is still scheduled for migration.

 The process of performing a migration involves configuring the session and running the session.
 The Timely Migration product has two main applications to perform each of these tasks.

 Below is a brief overview of how to perform a migration using these applications.
 The steps assume that you have a valid trial or retail license file installed.
 To acquire a trial license file please send an e-mail to email@example.com

-with the module(s) you are interested in.
+with the adapter(s) you are interested in.

 For detailed steps please consult the User Guide delivered with the install.
 The most recent version of the User Guide is also available here

 To configure a session, the "Configure a session" Program Files shortcut can be used to launch the MigrationConfig.exe application to create a new or open an existing configuration file.

 Once the session configuration file is loaded, the first task is to configure information about the source repository and project within that repository that will be migrated.

 Next configure the TFS server you want to migrate content into.
 Typically migrations are first staged into a non production TFS server to work out how the session should be configured.
 The TFS project that the content will be migrated into will be specified later.

 The Timely Migration tool operates by matching folder paths in the source repository and scheduling changes under those paths to be migrated.
 The folder mappings tab allows you to configure which folder paths you want to included, and which folders you want to exclude.
 If no paths are configured, no changes will be scheduled to be migrated so it is important to make sure that folder mappings are configured.